olorondu-emeka/clean-architecture-example/BlogPost.md

 In most cases, market research is carried out to validate the viability of a product idea, after which a Minimum Viable Product (MVP) is built.
 An MVP is the initial executed version of the product idea with minimum features required to establish a market presence, attract early customers and gain as much user feedback as possible, after which several iterations are done to improve the product based on the user feedback.

-Usually, some of the long-term goals for any software product is **scalability** and **maintainability**.
+Usually, some of the long-term goals for any software product are **scalability** and **maintainability**.
 A product that scales would be able to accommodate an increasing number of users.
 A critical factor that affects the scalability of such software products is the architecture.
-A good architecture is easy to maintain, thereby ensuring that engineers can iterate quickly and build efficiently.
+Good architecture is easy to maintain, thereby ensuring that engineers can iterate quickly and build efficiently.
 Conversely, a poorly implemented architecture would inhibit software engineers from iterating quickly and accumulate a great deal of technical debt which would eventually incur losses (technical & financial resources) on the business.

 Owing to this, how can software engineers structure their architecture in a way that is scalable and flexible to changes?